Dervis-Oral/CatchMe/README.md

 The textures/ folder must be in the same directory as CatchMe.exe to avoid "textures not found" errors.
 The executable is fully static, requiring no external dependencies.
-Achieved the highest grade (AA) in the course, showcasing skills in C++, graphics programming, and dependency management.

 License
 This project is for educational purposes and not licensed for commercial use.